 These are my go-tos:

 I hope that’s given you a good few ideas to keep your toddler or preschooler busy at home and give you a little peace.
-I’m sure before you know it you’ll be coming up with more ideas of your own in no time!
+I’m sure before you know it you’ll be coming up with more ideas of your own!

 Looking for more preschooler or toddler activities?
 Check out these posts now:

 - 49 Simple & fun outdoor activities for preschoolers (that toddlers will love too)

 - 10+ Fun & simple dry messy play ideas for 1 and 2-year-olds

 - 50+ Indoor gross motor activities for toddlers & preschoolers (1,2 & 3 year olds)

 - 21 Easy Finger Painting Ideas For Babies 1-2 Years Old

 - DIY twist-top boards: fine motor & fun learning for little ones (using trash you have at home!)

 - Marble rolling: easy art activity for toddlers & preschoolers (that you’ll actually want to keep)